Hayk Mirzayans Insect Museum: History

 In 1943, Iranian entomologist JaIaI Afshar established a small entomology laboratory in the then Ministry of Agriculture in Tehran.
 Soon after, several Russian entomologists began collaborating with the lab.
 In 1945, a small group of fresh graduate students, including Hayk Mirzayans, joined the lab.
 Beside his regular duties in the lab and involvement in Corn Bug and locust eradication programs, Mirzayans began collecting and identifying Iranian insects, and with the help of his Russian colleagues laid the foundation of what later became the largest insect museum in the country.

 After the foundation of Plant Pests and Diseases Research Institute (PPDRI, now IRIPP, Iranian Research Institute of Plant Protection) in 1962, the lab was renamed to Laboratory of Entomology and Plant protection, and the insect collection became part of the Insect Taxonomy Research Department (ITRD) in the Institute’s main building.
 In a span of about 15 years, the collection grew.

-After the Islamic Revolution in 1979, and with the retirement of a large group of researchers, the ITRD staff was reduced to only a few people, and the international collaborations were minimized.
+After the Iranian Revolution in 1979, and with the retirement of a large group of researchers, the ITRD staff was reduced to only a few people, and the international collaborations were minimized.
 It took a decade before the department was fully re-staffed and research activities were resumed.

 In the spring of 1999, after the death of Mirzayans, the collection was named the Hayk Mirzayans Insect Museum (HMIM).
 Today the collection holds many type specimens.